microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 as opposed to repair data that is needed by all peers.

 Note that our system for dealing with repair data would make it easy to support preserving the undo/redo queue of a given session.
-Summarizing from that client would simply include that data in the summary, and the new session would pick it up naturally.
+Summarizing from that client would simply include the adequate repair data in the summary, and the new session would pick it up naturally.

 ### Future Work